CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

 The string defines the docker image for this solution.
 This can be defined in the same ways as :ref:`the image in a service container<deploy-image>`.

 The solution container usually needs to know on which host and port a service runs on.
 This information is passed as a string in a command line argument when running a docker container.
-The string MUST be formatted by separating the host and port of the service with a colon, like this: ``192.0.2.69:1337``
+The string MUST be formatted using the user_display_ of service types, meaning that for example, for tcp services, a string like ``nc 192.0.2.69 1337`` will be given.

 If a challenge has multiple services, they MUST be passed as separate command line arguments in the following order:
 1. All predefined_services_, in the order they are defined